 - Technical skills such as data mining, machine learning, computer programming, management of data, and network security

-- Translating data into visualized ideas
+- Translating data into visual formats for lay audiences

 - Interpreting large batches of complex data